PramodValavala-MSFT/architecture-center/docs/cloud-adoption/governance/design-guides/small-to-medium-enterprise/governance-mvp.md

 The **Application Category** pattern has been chosen for Azure subscriptions.

 - An application archetype is a way to group applications with similar needs.
-Common examples include: Applications with protected data, governed apps (such as HIPAA or FedRamp), low- risk applications, applications with on-premises dependencies, SAP or other Mainframes in Azure, or applications that extend on-premises SAP or mainframes.
+Common examples include: Applications with protected data, governed applications (such as HIPAA or FedRamp), low- risk applications, applications with on-premises dependencies, SAP or other mainframes in Azure, or applications that extend on-premises SAP or mainframes.
 These archetypes are unique per organization, based on data classifications and the types of applications that power the business.
 Dependency mapping of the digital estate can aid in defining the application archetypes in an organization.
 - Departments are not likely to be required given the current focus.
 Deployments are expected to be constrained within a single billing unit.
 At the stage of adoption, there may not even be an enterprise agreement to centralize billing.
 It's very likely that this level of adoption is being managed by a single "Pay as you go" Azure subscription.
 - Regardless of the use of the EA Portal or the existence of an enterprise agreement, a subscription model should still be defined and agreed upon to minimize administrative overheard beyond just billing.
 - In the **Application Category** pattern, subscriptions are created for each application archetype.
 Each subscription belongs to an account per environment (Development, Test, and Production).